How can I send SMS text message notifications via a modem or a mobile phone with PRTG?

 Screenshot of PageGate

-• Add the necessary parameters (ensure the parameters are contained within "" as otherwise the individual parameter chains might contain empty spaces):
+• Add the necessary parameters (ensure that the parameters are encapsulated with quotation marks " " because otherwise the individual parameter chains might contain empty spaces).

 Example: "[%sitename]" "%device %name %status %down (%message)"

-This methodology is particularly useful if you wish to ensure the possibility of relaying crucial SMS messages even at times that the main leased line is down and, as such, PRTG Network Monitor is unable to access normal messaging methodology, such as SMTP servers or SMS gateway.
+This method is particularly useful if you wish to ensure the possibility of relaying crucial SMS messages even at times that the main leased line is down and, as such, PRTG Network Monitor is unable to access normal messaging method, such as SMTP servers or SMS gateway.

 Votes: